 During the in-store experience, that’s rarely an issue.
-Customers will often hail down a customer service rep when they need assistance in a store, or they’ll accept a “do you need help” request from a rep. This rep facilitates the browsing experience by directing the customer to the relevant department or product lines early on in the experience.
+Customers will often hail down a customer service rep when they need assistance in a store, or they’ll accept a “do you need help” request.
+This rep facilitates the browsing experience by directing the customer to the right department or product lines early on in the experience.

 Likewise a digital human assistant can greet app or website users up front, and take them to their desired browsing pages through a simple voice (or text) interaction.

 Much like when being greeted by a real shop assistant, the consumer may say “no thanks, I’m just browsing”.
-The important part is the offer to help, and the emotional connection that forms when you create that level of care.
+The important part is the offer to help, and the sense of support that forms when you create that level of care.